 High school football scoreboard: Sept.
 14-15, 2018

-No high school football team can clinch a playoff spot with a win this weekend.
+No high school football team was able to clinch a playoff spot with a win this weekend.

-But the 11 area teams who sport 3-0 records entering Week 4 action can start to get closer to that elusive six-win mark needed for postseason eligibility.
+But that didn't stop eight of the 11 unbeaten teams in the area from preserving their perfect ledger, with Argenta-Oreana, Bismarck-Henning/Rossville-Alvin, Clinton, Fisher, Gibson City-Melvin-Sibley, Monticello, St. Joseph-Ogden and Salt Fork all reaching 4-0 and inching closer to that elusive six-win mark needed for postseason eligibility.

-On the other hand, the six area teams that sit at 0-3 are one loss away from the postseason bubble.
+On the other hand, Iroquois West, Unity and Westville all now sit on the postseason bubble after 0-4 starts.
 A five-win season could still earn a team a playoff shot, but anything less, and their season will end after Week 9.

-Teams facing both those situations will converge tonight in St. Joseph, with St. Joseph-Ogden (3-0) hosting Unity (0-3) in an Illini Prairie Conference game between the two long-time rivals.
+In matchup between teams on opposite sides of that fence, St. Joseph-Ogden (4-0) made quick work of Unity (0-4) in an Illini Prairie Conference game between the two long-time rivals, winning 38-14 in St. Joseph.

-Unity has won the last three games against the Spartans, but Scott Hamilton's program is in an unfamiliar situation.
-Having reached the playoffs each of the last 24 seasons, Unity had never started 0-3 under Hamilton, in his 25th season at Unity, until this fall.
+For homecoming, Monticello (4-0) shined on both ends of the field in a 50-0 rout of Rantoul (1-3), with quarterback Braden Snyder rushing for the Sages' first three touchdowns.
+The Sages, though, aren't alone at the top of the IPC, joining St. Joseph-Ogden and Pontiac, which won 36-30 on the road over previously undefeated Prairie Central.

-Danville (1-2) hosts Centennial (1-2) at Whitesell Field tonight, with the Vikings coming off a 42-20 loss to Normal Community and the Chargers defeating Peoria Richwoods 31-10 for their first win of the season.
+St. Thomas More (2-2) worked back to an even record with a gutsy 42-41 win over visiting Chillicothe IVC, scoring a touchdown with less than 30 seconds to play to trim the deficit to one point before scoring on a two-point conversion to prevail in Champaign.

-And at 10 a.m. on Saturday, Champaign Central (1-2) will host Urbana (0-3) at Tommy Stewart Field in Champaign.
+Danville (2-2) took eary control of its game with Centennial (1-3) when Devin Miles scored on a 9-yard touchdown run in the first quarter to put the host Vikings ahead 7-0.

-The marquee area game tonight is in Tuscola, where the host Warriors (3-0) square off against St. Teresa (3-0) in a Central Illinois Conference game.
+In marquee area game of Week 4, St. Teresa (4-0) blemished Tuscola's record, as the host Warriors (3-1) dropped the Central Illinois Conference matchup 56-28.
 The two programs have combined to win all four CIC titles since the league started in 2014, with Tuscola winning the last three championships.

-Tonight's winner gets a leg up on the conference race moving forward, but don't discount fellow CIC school Clinton (3-0).
-The Maroons are undefeated going into Week 4 for the first time since 2003, with coach Nick Ridgeway's team traveling to face Meridian (0-3).
+CIC school Clinton (4-0), which went into Week 4 for the first time since 2003, continues to challenge St. Teresa for the conference's top spot — along with 4-0 Warrensburg-Latham — after a 35-0 road win over Meridian.

-A win by Tuscola and Clinton tonight would set up a highly-anticipated Week 5 game, with Tuscola traveling to take on Clinton next Friday night.
+Tuscola, though, will get a chance to make up lost ground with a Week 5 matchup at Clinton.
+Meanwhile, a similar scenario will play out in the Heart of Illinois Conference.

 For scores on all the area games, check out our online scoreboard below throughout the weekend: